-- Pain medication is injected into the wound and ankle joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per the directions on the bottle - Primary Medication = Oxycodone - o Take 1 - 2 tablets every 4 - 6 hours as needed - Max of 12 pills per day - o Plan on using it for 2 to 5 days, depending on level of pain - Do NOT take additional Tylenol (Acetaminophen) while taking Norco - Common side effects of the pain medication are nausea, drowsiness, and constipation - to decrease the side effects, take medication with food - if constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 200-400mg (i.e. Advil) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage
+- Pain medication is injected into the wound and shoulder joint during surgery this will wear off within 8-12 hours - Most patients will require some narcotic pain medication for a short period of time this can be taken as per directions on the bottle - Primary Medication = Oxycodone - \circ Take 1 2 tablets every 4 6 hours as needed - Max of 12 pills per day - Plan on using it for 2 to 5 days, depending on level of pain - Common side effects of the pain medication are nausea, drowsiness, and constipation to decrease the side effects, take medication with food. - If constipation occurs, consider taking an over-the-counter laxative - If you are having problems with nausea and vomiting, contact the office to possibly have your medication changed - Do not drive a car or operate machinery while taking the narcotic medication - Ibuprofen 400-600mg (i.e. Advil) may be taken in between the narcotic pain medication to help smooth out the post-operative 'peaks and valleys', reduce overall amount of pain medication required, and increase the time intervals between narcotic pain medication usage.